francescobarbarulo/kubernetes-starter-pack/guides/lab06.md

     WORKER_NODE_IP=172.30.10.21
     ```

-    Try to use the IP address of the control-plane node.
-What do you expect?
-Yes, it works.
-When a Service of type `NodePort` is created, Kubernetes bind the Service port to every node of the cluster.

 6. Use curl to make an HTTP request specifying the IP address and port of the worker node.

     ```sh